-SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP) BRINGS FOOD & JOBS TO CA-15 With rising costs of groceries, housing, and other essentials, 97% of California households struggle with affordability, even with full-time work.
-SNAP (CalFresh), our nation's largest and most important anti-hunger program, helps low wage workers and families.
+SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP) BRINGS FOOD & JOBS TO CA-13 With rising costs of groceries, housing, and other essentials, 97% of California households that struggle with affordability have at least one working adult.1 SNAP (CalFresh), our nation's largest and most important anti-hunger program, helps low wage workers and families.
 However, the end of effective COVID-era improvements created a hunger cliff for 5.4 million Californians, cutting \$500 million per month statewide - averaging \$180 per household - hurting local businesses and communities.
 Proposed benefit cuts and other program changes in Budget Reconciliation - especially harsher time limits would worsen hunger for low-wage workers in the district with unpredictable hours.
 This would further increase hunger and further strain local resources and essential services in an already overburdened district.